Signed in as:

 His interests include how city design affects mental health, and how urban planning affects underrepresented populations.
 Daniel wishes to provide peer mentoring and guidance for students interested in political science, urban studies, and related fields.

-Lavina is a former part-time Teaching Assistant in Political Science.
+Lavina was a former part-time Teaching Assistant in Political Science.
 She is a first-generation college student.

 She earned her Associate's Degree (A.A) in Political Science with Honors and Magnum Opus from Cuyamaca College in June 2019.